ncsa/ameriflux-pipeline/README.md

 - Get a copy of the repository to your local machine.
   - Using Git clone ```git clone https://github.com/ncsa/ameriflux-pipeline.git```
   - OR if you prefer to download a zip file, click "Download ZIP button" in [repo](https://github.com/ncsa/ameriflux-pipeline).
+- To get the latest updates from this repo,
+  - cd to your local repository.
+  - type `git pull` in the command line.

 2. Change working directory
 - In terminal, cd to repository by typing ```cd ameriflux-pipeline```